futzu/cuei/README.md

 		var cues []*cuei.Cue
 		stream := cuei.NewStream() // New StreamParser for each file
 		stream.Quiet = true // suppress printing SCTE-35 messages

-		// you don't have to use a file
-		// Stream.DecodeBytes takes a []byte as input

 		file, err := os.Open(arg)
 		if err != nil {